-The Research on Migration, Refuge and Integration (MFI) is pleased to announce the approval of the new research project “Equal Partnerships – African Intermediary Cities as Actors and Partners in Urban Migration Governance”.
-The project explores the opportunities and challenges of collaborative, urban migration governance in African intermediary cities in collaboration with the German Development Institute, the think tank Samuel Hall and the city network United Cities and Local Governments of Africa (UCLG Africa).
+The Equal Partnership project explores the opportunities and challenges of collaborative, urban migration governance in African intermediary cities.
+The project is coordinated by the Research on Migration, Displacement and Integration (MFI) team at the FAU and implemented in collaboration with the German Institute of Development and Sustainability (IDOS), the think tank Samuel Hall and the city network United Cities and Local Governments of Africa (UCLG Africa).
+Funded by the Robert Bosch Stiftung, the project works in cooperation with six cities from East, North and West Africa.
 Through participatory research and dialogue formats, the project brings together local, national and international actors to develop practical impulses and policy recommendations for equal partnerships of urban migration governance in African intermediary cities.